socratic617/python-on-aws/week-1/README.md

-# Homework Assignment: Implement Tests for S3 Object Operations
+# Lab: Write tests for `boto3` scripts

 ## Objective

-In this assignment, you will complete the implementation of unit tests for a set of functions that interact with AWS S3.
-This will help you understand how to use the `moto` library to mock AWS services and how to use pytest fixtures to set up your test environment.
+In this lab, you will complete the implementation of unit tests for a set of functions that interact with AWS S3.

+This will help you gain experience

+- Using the `moto` library to mock calls to AWS
+- Using `moto` with pytest fixtures
+- Safely testing scripts that interact with AWS

 ## Project Structure